What happens when you meet your gods and they reveal as mortals?

 Roland and Mary Beth got four stars again.
 Despite this success, Roland still had not won a James Beard “best chef” award, a glittery accolade desired by very serious chefs, in the mid-1990s.

-Charlie Trotter, who knew how the quid pro quo politics of the Beard committee worked at that time, kept asking Roland to cook a dinner at the Beard House in New York.
+Charlie Trotter, who believed it would help Liccioni’s candidacy, kept asking Roland to cook a dinner at the Beard House in New York.
 Roland kept saying he was “too busy”.

 Already in his forties, a time when most executive chefs cede daily cooking to their team and spend most of their time managing the business, Roland was “too busy” because he was getting up at 5 a.m. every day to go the South Water Market in Pilsen to select produce and he was still cooking on the line.